HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 Set up reCAPTCHA for Form Responses

 Crafting a cybersecurity strategy for a small business is a cakewalk process.
-Webmasters can set up reCAPTCHA on their forms for free using Google Developer Tools.
-For bigger organizations, this is a must, because the more employees your company has the larger the attack vector.
+Web admins can set up reCAPTCHA on their forms for free using Google Developer Tools.
+This is a must for more prominent organisations because the more employees your company has, the more significant the attack vector.

 reCAPTCHA is the best free tool available to ensure that forms are being completed by a human rather than a bot.
-It's not perfect and of course there are still humans that can manually submit spam or phishing messages, but this is a quick way to significantly reduce risk, which makes it a cybersecurity best-practice.
+It’s not perfect, and humans can still manually submit spam or phishing messages.
+However, this is a quick way to reduce risk, making it a cybersecurity significantly best practice.

 1. Mark Soto – Founder of Cybericus Cybersecurity Company